Learn the secret tips to the perfect flavor of Filipino beef pares

 - In a deep pot, heat the oil over medium heat and add the ginger, garlic, and onions.
-Season with salt and pepper and saute until softened for about 2 minutes.
+Season with salt and pepper, and saute until softened (about 2 minutes).

 - Add the beef and season with salt and pepper.
 Cook until slightly browned before adding the soy sauce and oyster sauce.
-Stir and mix and cook for another 2-3 minutes.
+Stir, mix, and cook for another 2-3 minutes.